Get access to everything we publish when you sign up for Outside+.

 The makers of apparel and equipment rely on the industry for raw materials, production, and distribution—basically, everything that goes into the skis and sleeping bags, boats and bikes, hiking poles and hiking boots that outdoor enthusiasts need.
 Some companies have found ways to produce gear without oil and gas in the products (skis made of algae, for example), but they all need it to make their products and deliver them to consumers.
 Even producing recycled gear demands fossil fuels.

 Still, reducing their environmental impact is what brands across the outdoor industry are striving toward, said Amy Horton, senior director of sustainable business innovation for Boulder, Colo.-based Outdoor Industry Association.
-Horton said that while outdoor brands—and indeed every business and individual—are reliant on oil and gas, the goal is to reduce that reliance.
+Horton said that while outdoor brands—and indeed virtually all businesses and individuals—are reliant on oil and gas, the goal is to reduce that reliance.

 “We all use energy to power our lives every day and to make outdoor products,” Horton told OBJ.
 “OIA takes a ‘reduce, remove, and advocate’ position.”
 That includes using different materials and moving away from fossil fuels, using alternative and renewable energies for their facilities such as solar-powered plants, and helping oil and gas communities transition to cleaner energy.